Language and Page Formatting Options

 15.5.
 Verifying image signatures

-You can enable instance signature verification by setting the
+In your heat templates, enable instance signature verfication by setting the value of

 15.6.
 Migrating instances